tacoinfra/kiln/README.md

 work on Linux if you run the container without `--network host`, but you can't use `host.docker.internal` in this case.

-Once you’ve added at least one node or a Public Node, the Dashboard header will show the network status.
+Once you’ve added at least one node, the Dashboard header will show the network status.

 *Note: This assumes that you are running at least one Tezos node.
 See [Tezos documentation](https://tezos.gitlab.io/introduction/howtoget.html) on various ways of running a node*

-### Adding public nodes

-Click *Add Node* from the left panel and click one of the tiles under *Connect to a Public Node*.
-Clicking again will disable the Public Node.

 ### Monitoring a baker